 - Dozens of private lots surrounding Seattle Center

 Interpreted Performances at Bumbershoot

-The list of performances with American Sign Language Interpreter will be posted later this summer.
+The list of performances with American Sign Language Interpreters is posted below:

 We offer a limited number of wheelchairs at the Armory Info Booth.
 To borrow a wheelchair, complete a form and present valid photo identification; ID will be held until the wheelchair is returned.
 If wheelchairs are in high demand, your use may be limited to two hours.

 Bumbershoot offers free ID bracelets to help reunite individuals with permanent disabilities who become separated from their family or guardians.
 At any Info Booth, complete a short registration form with your contact info and get a numbered bracelet.
 In the event an individual is separated from you and brought to the attention of Bumbershoot Staff, we will contact you immediately.